 - SO MANY ANIMALS!
 Cows, chickens, cats, dogs, sheep, goats, horses, slugs, lizards, BEAUTIFUL BIRDS…oh my!

-- Being able to get into a REALLY good book series: I am thiiiiiiiiis close to finishing the After book series by Anna Todd…I’ve been enveloped in it during my entire morning and it’s been a huge motivator to get up each day because I HAVE TO find out what happens to Tess and Hardin.
+- Being able to get into a REALLY good book series: I am this close to finishing the After book series by Anna Todd…I’ve been enveloped in it my entire morning, and it’s been a huge motivator to get up each day because I have to find out what happens to Tess and Hardin.

 - Catching myself getting really focused on a tough incline or just in a “zone” and reminding myself to look up and around…immediately being in awe of everything above and around me.